subdarkdex/subdex-xc-network-hackusama/README.md

 This repo provides simple scripts, inspired by polkadot/cumulus, to set up a network with:-
 1. Relay Chain with 4 validators (Alice, Bob, Charlie and Dave)
 2. Generic parachain (test parachain in cumulus)
-3. Subdex parachain (parachain with generic-asset and dex pallets)
+3. Subdex parachain (parachain with generic-asset and dex pallet)

 The relay chain chain-specs is a modified version of westend_local, with `validator_count = 4` to support 2 parachains.